Nan227/test2/README.md

 # FitToScrape

 Welcome to a Fit to Scrape application.
-This project will help users get many update article to read.
+This project will help users to get many update article to read.
 A user also can save or delete the article that they like on their own profile.
+They and many popular article to read such as CNN, CNBC, New York Times, etc.

 ## How to use this app